-Students in Pre-K through 3rd grades whose parents attend required school-wide event meetings will not be assigned homework to be due the next day.
+Middle School students whose parents attend required school-wide event meetings may be assigned homework to be due the next day.
+This is solely at the teacher's discretion.

 As determined by the Principal, homework assignments may not be due the next day for students participating in special curriculum nights or school-wide parent evening events.
-Turning in or completing assignments will not be an excusable reason a parent does not attend a school-wide required event.
+Turning in or completing assignments will not be an excusable reason a parent does not attend a schoolwide required event.

-Students in Middle School Prep (4th & 5th grade) may be required to turn in a project or homework the next day when it is assigned in advance of the school-wide event or the parent fails to attend the event.
+Students in Middle School may be required to turn in a project or homework the next day when it is assigned in advance of the school-wide event or the parent fails to attend the event.